ypinhsuan/tp/docs/UserGuide.md

 #### Adding an attendance record : `add-attendance`

-If you would like to record a new attendance for a student, you can make use of this command.
+If you would like to record a new attendance for a specific student, you can make use of this command.

 **Format**: `add-attendance c\CLASS_INDEX l\LESSON_INDEX s\STUDENT_INDEX w\WEEK p\PARTICIPATION_SCORE`

 For example:
-1. Your `CS2103T Tutorial` lesson in week 10 has just ended and you would like to give participation scores to the students.
+1. Your `CS2103T Tutorial` lesson in week 10 just ended and you would like to give participation scores to the students.
 You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

 1. You decide to start with Alex.
 Hence, you type in the command `add-attendance c\1 l\1 s\1 w\10 p\80` and